xavierclements/aef-data-orchestration/README.md

   ]
 }
 ```
 This approach enables data analysts to build intricate data pipelines and reliably orchestrate them without writing  code.
 Configuration is handled through simple JSON definition files containing levels, threads, and steps.

+### Domain-Based vs. Central Orchestration

+The [engine](https://github.com/oscarpulido55/aef-data-orchestration/blob/e7efd8ec7ad33a280290ba62573c7e7bf2734646/terraform/variables.tf#L17) variable currently supports `cloud_workflows` or `composer`.

+*   `cloud_workflows`:  Deploy Cloud Workflows in the project specified by the `project` variable.
+This allows for both **Domain-Based Orchestration** (deploying to a domain team's project) and **Central Orchestration** (deploying to a centralized project).

+*   `composer`: Creates/uses a Composer environment in the data domain team's project, following a **Domain-Based Orchestration** approach.
+This addresses [Airflow scalability complexity](https://cloud.google.com/blog/products/data-analytics/scale-your-composer-environment-together-your-business?e=48754805) and aligns with [tenancy strategies for Cloud Composer](https://cloud.google.com/blog/products/data-analytics/a-cloud-composer-tenancy-case-study?e=48754805).

+**Domain-Based Orchestration**: Isolates orchestration by domain, potentially simplifying IAM and networking but increasing operational overhead.
+Preferred for multi-domain environments with distinct data needs.
+This repository demonstrates this with one Composer environment per data domain team.

+**Central Orchestration**: Consolidates orchestration, centralizing Data Ops and potentially reducing management complexity.
+Simpler for single-domain environments or those with shared networks.
+May require IAM adjustments.
+Easily achieved with Cloud Workflows due to its serverless nature.

+The optimal approach depends on your organization's needs and constraints, including the number of domains, data access patterns, and networking configurations.

 ## Usage
 ### Manual Execution
 1. The following script will read a simple JSON data pipeline definition (levels, threads, and steps) and generate a Cloud Workflows configuration file ready for deployment.
 This configuration manages retries, cycles, errors, and calls step executors as Cloud Functions that should exist in the project.
 Typically, those Cloud Functions are deployed using the Orchestration framework repository.